BranaeCraveiro/Lab_Notebook/Protocols/DNA Extraction.md

 	- 100 µL x # of samples (do not use alloqot if more than 3 days old)
 - UV Sterilize
     - 2 x # of samples in 1.5 mL Lo-Bind Eppendorf tubes
-    - 1 x # of samples in 2 mL Cyrovial tubes
+    - 1 x # of samples in 2 mL Cyrovial tubes *(original protocol calls for x2 eppendorfs)*
 - Thaw coral samples on ice
 - Heat a heating block/incubator to 70 ◦C, no shaking, put Elution buffer aliquot in
 - Heat the water bath/incubator to 37◦C (spin knob to around 6.5)